kaidakait/k8s-website/README.md

 # k8s-website - kaidit.ddns.net
-The website that is hosted by my homelab
+The website that is hosted by my homelab on my kubenetes cluster

 Homelab items